FlexEnable

-FlexEnable is a technology provider that develops flexible organic electronics technologies and OTFT materials (branded as FlexiOM™).
+FlexEnable is a technology provider that develops flexible organic electronics technologies and Organic field-effect transistor (OTFT) materials.
 The company is located on the Cambridge Science Park, just north of Cambridge city centre.

 FlexEnable was spun-out of Cambridge University with a focus on replacing silicon on glass in large-area electronics with organic thin-film transistors (OTFTs) on flexible substrates, enabling optoelectronic modules which are flexible, ultra-thin, ultra-light and unbreakable.
 FlexEnable is bringing organic electronics technology to market in a fabless business model.
-It supplies OTFT materials, technology transfers, and process licenses to display manufacturers allowing them to upgrade and diversify using existing production assets and tap into exciting new markets.
+It supplies OTFT materials, technology transfers, and process licenses to display manufacturers.